-The Clean Streams Initiative began as a program with the local environmental community to quantify litter pollution, clean up Fairfax streams, and generate creative and sustainable ways to reduce the amount of litter in Fairfax’s streams through outreach and education to the public.
+The Clean Streams Program (formerly, Clean Streams Initiative) began as a program with the local environmental community to quantify litter pollution, clean up Fairfax streams, and generate creative and sustainable ways to reduce the amount of litter in Fairfax’s streams through outreach and education to the public.
 The Initiative has worked closely with:

 • Little Hunting Creek: The Community Preservation and Development Corporation, young people from the community, and residents from Creekside Village work with us to monitor and clean up the trash coming from local apartments, which are classified as a High Density Residential area.